| Item | English Language Problematic | Quantonics' Quantum Remediation

 descriptionings of our personal heuristics and hermeneutics of

+reality.
 We perceive at least three kinds of Earth chauvinistic, human

 contrived interrogatory notions, memes, and memeos of reality,